Quick Facts About Orangutans

 With the orangutan tour Kalimantan option, I could guarantee that Tim would be able to see the great apes, and not just claim to hear a vague rustling in the trees, which might happen on any of the orangutan tours on Sumatra.

 So we decided to go on the 3D/2N houseboat tour.
 It was an opportunity we decided we shouldn’t miss.
 In retrospect, I can say that the orangutan tour cost really was not all that expensive and the accommodations and services provided were exceptional.
 Our time with Orangutan Houseboat Tours was wonderful.
 I’ll also tell you that we’re not being compensated for this post.
 We paid for our tour and this is simply our honest opinion.

 This is how it went.

 Arriving in Kalimantan

 We had been island-hopping our way through Indonesia and had just finished a fascinating tour of the Tana Toraja region of Central Sulawesi.
-Still, to get to Pangkalan Bun airport, we had to change planes in Denpasar, Bali so it was two flights instead of one.
+Still, to get to Pangkalan Bun airport for our Borneo Orangutan Tour, we had to change planes in Denpasar, Bali so it was two flights instead of one.
 This transition was uneventful except for the fact that we had an awesome lunch during the layover and it still holds as the best food we’ve ever had in an airport.